alexliesenfeld/alexliesenfeld.github.io/content/posts/ckad-excercises-1/index.md

 1. Create a pod that shares a volume with two containers `nginx` and `busybox`.
 1. Mount a volume to path `/usr/share/nginx/html/` in both containers.
 1. Let the `busybox` container write the current time into file `/usr/share/nginx/html/index.html` every 5 seconds.
-1. Start the pod and connect to the `nginx` container and verify that the time is being updated every 5 seconds.
+1. Start the pod, connect to the `nginx` container and verify that the time is being updated every 5 seconds.

 > TIP: Use `kubectl exec` to connecto to a pod container.